Finistere/dependency_manager/README.rst

     pip install --no-binary antidote

-Note that PyPy is tested with the pure Python version, not the Cython one.
+Beware that PyPy is only tested with the pure Python version, not the Cython one.

 Documentation